Pilizota-lab/Plate-reader-analysis/README.md

 # Introduction
 These user interfaces are designed to aid with post-processing of plate reader data for bacterial growth.
 We provide the following easy-to-use UIs:
 1. Data visualisation GUI - allows the user to quickly visualise and inspect raw data exported from plate reader softwares;
-2. Data plotting GUI - custom-made high-quality plots of growth data; also allows for collation of multiple curves across different dataset files;
+2. Data plotting GUI (experimental) - custom-made plots of growth data; also allows for collation of multiple curves across different dataset files;
-3. Growth rate estimator - allows the user to compute growth rates of exponentially growing cells.
+3. Growth rate estimator - allows the user to compute growth rates of exponentially growing cells;
-4. Fluorescence analysis GUI - allows the user to normalise fluorescence data w.r.t. the OD, and, optionally, to subtract autofluorescence (provided that a control is included in the experiment)
+4. Fluorescence analysis GUI - allows the user to normalise fluorescence data w.r.t. the OD, and, optionally, to subtract autofluorescence (provided that a control is included in the experiment).

 If you have very little coding experience or have never coded in Python before, follow the step by step instructions at the end of this page to set up everything needed for these GUIs.